 Term Definition B-Pillar The vehicle B-Pillar is the structural member of the body located behind the front door.
-Cold Tire Inflation Pressure Cold tire inflation pressure is defined as the tire pressure after the vehicle has not been driven for at least three hours, or driven less than 1 mile (1.6 km) after sitting for a three hour period.
-In- flation pressure is measured in units of PSI (pounds per square inch) or kPa (kilopascals).

-Term Definition Maximum Inflation Pressure The maximum inflation pressure is the maximum permissible cold tire inflation pressure for this tire.
+Cold Tire Inflation Pressure Cold tire inflation pressure is defined as the tire pressure after the vehicle has not been driven for at least three hours, or driven less than 1 mile (1.6 km) after sitting for a minimum of three hours.
+Inflation pressure is measured in units of PSI (pounds per square inch) or kPa (kilopascals).
+Maximum Inflation Pressure The maximum inflation pressure is the maximum permissible cold tire inflation pressure for this tire.
 The maximum inflation pressure is molded into the sidewall.
-Recommended Cold Tire Inflation Pressure Vehicle manufacturer's recommended cold tire inflation pressure as shown on the tire placard.
-Tire Placard A paper label permanently attached to the vehicle describing the vehicle's loading capacity, the original equipment tire sizes and the recommended cold tire inflation pressures.
+Recommended Cold Tire Inflation Pres- sure Vehicle manufacturer's recommended cold tire inflation pressure as shown on the tire placard.
+Tire Placard A label permanently attached to the vehicle describing the vehi- cle's loading capacity, the original equipment tire sizes and the recommended cold tire inflation pressures.